:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Requires counter-pressure, which limits relaxation

-At a fraction of the price of other machines, our testers say this one delivers a perfectly adequate massage, though you will sacrifice the number of settings—it simply turns on and off and delivers (optional) heat.
+At a fraction of the price of other high-tech machines, this one delivers a perfectly adequate massage, though you will sacrifice the number of settings—it simply turns on and off and delivers (optional) heat.

 Price at time of publish: $67